JamBrain/DairyBox/README.md

 **DO NOT** do a `vagrant up` yet.
 We have one more step...

 # Setup Part 2: Source
-Initialize a new repository in the `www` directory, and set the origin to your source repository.
+Initialize a new repository in the `www` directory of the ludumdare-repository, and set the origin to your source repository.

 If you just want to try it out, or don't yet have a GitHub account, you can do the following.